 - First of all, please check whether the Fortran and C compilers are installed in your computer.
-If you are going to run GENESIS with multiple CPUs, you should additionally install MPI libraries such as OpenMPI before compiling GENESIS (see Appendix). - If you see the error message "configure: error: Fortran compiler cannot create executables", it may imply that the path to the installed compilers or MPI libraries might not be correctly set in "~/.bashrc" or "~/.bash\profile" (see Appendix).
-This configure script automatically detects "mpif90", "mpifrtpx", or "mpifrt" for Fortran compiler, and "mpicc", "mpifccpx", or "mpifrt" for C compiler.
+If you are going to run GENESIS with multiple CPUs, you should additionally install MPI libraries such as OpenMPI before compiling GENESIS (see Appendix). - If you see the error message "configure: error: lapack is not correct", make sure that the BLAS or LAPACK libraries are installed in the computer (see also Appendix).
+The users may also have to set the path to the libraries in the "configure" command with the "LAPACK_LIBS" or "LAPACK_PATH" option (see Advanced installation). - If you see the error message "configure: error: Fortran compiler cannot create executables", it may imply that the path to the installed compilers or MPI libraries might not be correctly set in "~/.bashrc" or "~/.bash_profile" (see Appendix).
+This configure script automatically detects "mpiifort", "mpif90", "mpifrtpx", or "mpifrt" for Fortran compiler, and "mpicc", "mpifccpx", or "mpifrt" for C compiler.
 The error message may indicate that the detection was failed due to some reasons.
 For example, if you installed OpenMPI in your computer, both "mpif90" and "mpicc" should be detected.
 Please check the path to these executables by typing the "which" command (e.g., which mpif90) in the terminal window.
-If you cannot see any paths, setting of the path in "~/.bashrc" or "~/.bash\profile" might have a mistake (see Appendix).
-You should also check typing mistakes of the path. - If the recommended software are not used in compilation, warning messages might be displayed in the terminal when the configure command is executed.
+If you cannot see any paths, setting of the path in "~/.bashrc" or "~/.bash_profile" might have a mistake (see Appendix).
+You should also check typing mistakes of the path.

+- If the recommended software are not used in compilation, warning messages might be displayed in the terminal when the configure command is executed.
 Those messages are just a warning (not an error), and you may continue the compilation.
-However, we strongly recommended you to verity the installation in such cases (see Verify the installation).

-- In some supercomputer systems, "module load [module]" command is required to use compliers, and need to be set before the configure.
+However, we strongly recommended you to verity the installation in such cases (see Verify the installation). - In some supercomputer systems, "module load [module]" command is required to use compliers, and need to be set before the configure.
 See the user guide of the system. - Try "autoreconf" or "./bootstrap" before the configure command, if your computer environment is significantly different from what we assume and/or if you modify "configure.ac" or "Makefile.am" by yourself.